-The symptoms can be mild or severe and are as the same as depression, except with a seasonal pattern.
+- The symptoms can be mild or severe and are as the same as depression, but with a seasonal pattern.
 If your symptoms are mild, try the self-care strategies listed below.
 If they are more severe, see your doctor.

-SAD usually first begins between the ages of 20 to 30 but it can develop at any age.
-It affects four times as many women as men.
+- SAD usually first begins between the ages of 20 to 30 but it can develop at any age.
+It affects 4 times as many women as men.
 Those most at risk are female, young, live far from the equator and have family histories of depression, bipolar disorder or SAD.

 - The production of melatonin.
 Melatonin is a hormone that makes you feel sleepy, and in people with SAD, your body may produce it in higher than normal levels.

 - The production of serotonin.
 Serotonin is a hormone that affects your mood, appetite and sleep.
 A lack of sunlight may lead to lower serotonin levels, which is linked to feelings of depression.

 - Your body's internal clock (circadian rhythm).
 Your body uses sunlight to time various important functions, such as when you wake up.
 Lower light levels during the winter may disrupt your body clock and lead to symptoms of SAD.

 It's possible that some people are more vulnerable to SAD because of genes inherited from their whānau/family.

 You may have SAD if during the winter months you:

 - Have a low mood most of the time.
 You may experience this as feeling sad, low, flat or numb.